AdobeDocs/control-panel-learn.en/help/sftp-management/monitor-server-capacity.md

   or
 * Directly from the URL: [https://experience.adobe.com/#/controlpanel/domain](https://experience.adobe.com/#/controlpanel/domain)

-## Monitor server capacity, [!UICONTROL allow list] IP addresses,and add SSH keys
+## Monitor server capacity, [!UICONTROL allowlist] IP addresses, and add SSH keys

 Learn how to monitor the storage capacity of your SFTP servers.